Quantifying the unknown impact of segmentation uncertainty on image-based simulations: Introduction

-In this paper, we demonstrate that segmentation uncertainty leads to an \textit{uncertainty distribution} in physics quantities predicted by image-based simulations.
+Because image-based simulations use segmented images, uncertainty in those image segmentations will necessarily lead to uncertainty distributions in the physics quantities predicted by image-based simulations.
 For high-consequence applications, quantifying uncertainty distributions derived from image segmentation uncertainty leads to a credible image-based simulation workflow.
 To date, this concept has received very little attention in the literature.
 Very recently the impact of segmentation uncertainty on physics quantities has been acknowledged for manual segmentation \citep{Le2016,Pietsch2018,Garfi2020}.
 However, because these works focus exclusively on manual segmentation, the scope of their proposed solutions is limited to relatively subjective method-to-method comparisons, which are both irrelevant for CNN-based segmentation and potentially overlook the more comprehensive question of how segmentation uncertainty directly impacts the physics simulations.
 There is clearly a need for a more consistent and systematic approach to quantify the uncertainty distributions of physics quantities resulting from segmentation uncertainty and preferably an approach that makes use of more modern and objective CNN-based image segmentation techniques.